 - Click Create.
 The folder asset appears on the project Assets page in the Data assets category.

 Click the folder asset name to view the contents of the folder asset.
 Click the eye () icon next to a file name to view the contents of the files within the folder that have these formats:

-You can refine files within a folder asset and then save the result as a data asset.
-While viewing the folder asset, select a file name and then click Refine.
+You can refine the files within a folder asset and then save the result as a data asset.
+While viewing the folder asset, select a file and then click Refine.

-You can download files from within the folder asset if the IBM Cloud Object Storage connection asset that’s associated with the folder asset has an Access Key and a Secret Key (also known as HMAC credentials).
+You can view the files within the folder asset if the IBM Cloud Object Storage connection asset that’s associated with the folder asset has an Access Key and a Secret Key (also known as HMAC credentials).
 For more information about HMAC credentials, see IBM Cloud Object Storage Service credentials.